raghav-273/movie-review-sentiment/readme.md

 Notes
 	•	Change MODEL_CHOICE in app.py to switch between models.
-	•	First run with sklearn will download NLTK corpora and train the model — phir model/sentiment_model.pkl save ho jayega.
+	•	First run with sklearn will download NLTK corpora and train the model — then model/sentiment_model.pkl will get saved .
 	•	VADER works out-of-the-box, no training needed.

+Example

+	Input:
+	“The movie was beautifully directed and emotionally engaging.”

+	Output:
+	Sentiment: Positive